 CW: This post discusses depression, drug use, and suicide.

 Since early adulthood, my little sister and I have always been very close.
 She and our middle sister were best buds growing up, and I was the older mean sister who wouldn’t let them borrow my clothes or hang out in my room, but when I moved back home after two years of failing at state college, our relationship bloomed into that special kind of friendship that only two sisters can have.
 We loved each other fiercely, stood up for one another, celebrated each other’s successes, and supported each other when we failed.
 We also fought like animals, screaming and scratching at each other.
 My mom had to physically break us apart one time, but like sisters always do, we quickly reconciled as if nothing had ever happened.
 When she moved south to the city by the sea to go to college, I followed her the next year, enrolling in the same school.
 We got a house together, worked at the same pizza place, and hung around in the same social circle.
 We depended on each other for security, for help, for friendship, for relief from the stress of excelling at a prestigious art school.
-We loved each other dearly, and the relationship that we’d built over the past five years was something special and couldn’t be dampened by new boyfriends, my moving in with Sir, and my eventual marriage.
+We loved each other dearly, and the relationship that we’d built over the past five years was something special and couldn’t be dampened by new boyfriends, my moving in with my husband, and our eventual marriage.
 My sister and I were a team that couldn’t be destroyed.

 Then I moved to the mountains and it got harder to keep in touch.
 The distance between us and our changing lives meant that we didn’t see each other as much, we didn’t talk as much.
 She got a new job, made some new friends, and started abusing drugs.
 Our middle sister moved down and was living with her at the time, but she didn’t notice the change in behavior.
 She didn’t see that our younger sister was struggling.
 She’d broken up with her long time boyfriend, she was sleeping all the time, staying up late, not paying her bills.
 She was a mess and I had no idea.
 Until her ex-boyfriend called me to tell me that she’d called him several times, threatening to kill herself.